Ifedayo: Traditional Institution

 Notable paramount rulers in Ifedayo Local Government include; The Asa-Ooni of Ora Igbomina, HRM Oba Adekanmi Abikoye; The Orangun of Oke-Ila, HRM Oba Adedokun Omoniyi Abolarin; and The Akesin of Ora-Igbomina, Oba Samuel Oladoye Idowu.

 Tourism

-Ayinkunugba Waterfalls

 Ayinkunugba Waterfalls is located in Oke-Ila Orangun Ifedayo local government.
-The waterfalls is over 80m high and it is the opposite of Olumirin Waterfall where you climb to appreciate it, but in Ayinkunugba, people will descend to discover the wonderful work of nature that is in the beautiful landscape of mountains, caves and trees.
+The waterfalls is over 80 m high and it is the opposite of Olumirin Waterfall where you climb to appreciate it, but in Ayinkunugba, people will descend to discover the wonderful work of nature that is in the beautiful landscape of mountains, caves and trees.

 Ayinkunugba Waterfalls was discovered by a hunter who shot a strange animal called Kunugba.
 The shot animal rolled down and the hunter searched but could not find it, instead, discovered waterfalls and named it: Ayinkunugba (Where an animal Nugba, rolled and died).